 If you have studied French in the past, it’s a great idea to brush up on the language before you visit.
 French is the sole official language in Québec, and although many humans speak English, almost all of the signs in the city are written in French only.

-If you’re planning on driving around Montréal during your visit, you’ll need to have a basic understanding of the language.
+If you’re taking a scenic Québec road trip and driving around Montréal during your visit, you’ll need to have a basic understanding of the language.
 I noticed this especially when trying to find parking in the city.
 For free on-street parking (which is a rarity), often you have to read ten different signs to determine whether you’re allowed to park there.

 For paid street parking, the signs with the payment instructions are very hard to find.
 When you do find them, the instructions are detailed, and all in French.
 Each time we parked the car, it seemed like there was a different way that we had to pay!